ray-project/ray/doc/source/tune/key-concepts.rst

 ============

 ..
 TODO: should we introduce checkpoints as well?
+..
+TODO: should we at least mention "Stopper" classes here?

 Let's quickly walk through the key concepts you need to know to use Tune.
 If you want to see practical tutorials right away, go visit our :ref:`user guides<tune-guides>`.